Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 The `NODE_ENV` variable is set during the deployment process:

+- For development deployments, it's set to 'development'
 - For staging deployments, it's set to 'staging'
 - For production deployments, it's set to 'production'